Trelegy Ellipta Patient Tips

 - COPD is a long-term lung disease that includes chronic bronchitis, emphysema, or both.
 This medicine can help to improve symptoms of COPD for better breathing and to reduce the number of flare-ups (the worsening of your COPD symptoms).

-- Trelegy Ellipta is approved in two different strengths for asthma, either given only once daily.
-It is approved in one strength for COPD.
+- Trelegy Ellipta is approved in two different strengths for asthma, and is approved in one strength for COPD.
 Your healthcare provider prescribed the strength that is best for you.
+It is inahled once per day.

-- Trelegy Ellipta contains an ICS, an anticholinergic, and a LABA.
+- Trelegy Ellipta contains an inhaled cortocosteroid (ICS), an anticholinergic, and a long-acting beta agonist (LABA).
 When an ICS and LABA are used together, there is not a significant increased risk in hospitalizations and death from asthma problems.

 3. Downsides